Arzifin/Projects/README.md

 # Projects

-These are two old projects of mine from object-oriented programming classes.
-They are here to show the grwoth of my programming skills from the beginning to now.
-I'm planning on showcasing more of my skills by finishing more projects, shows of my skills.
+Here I have (old) projects of mine from programming classes.
+They are here to show the growth of my programming skills from the beginning to the present.
+I'm planning on showcasing more of my skills as more of my projects are finished.

 You will find files of my school old(er) Java programming projects: